 Ilija Dimeski, B.A.
 (Hons), J.D., Notary Public

-After immigrating to Canada at the age of 10, and witnessing his family navigate the transition to a completely new lifestyle, often involving working in labour intensive conditions with little protection, Ilija understands the struggles faced by new immigrants and workers.
+After immigrating to Canada at the age of 10, and witnessing his family navigate the transition to a completely new lifestyle, often involving working in labour intensive conditions with little protection, Ilija understands the struggles faced by workers.
 The inequality in bargaining power that workers experience has led Ilija to pursue a career where he can help balance the scales of justice by holding employers accountable.

 Ilija has worked at three different legal clinics where he successfully advocated for low income individuals in an array of legal issues.
 Ilija has also worked in private practice, working for a leading Toronto labour and employment firm representing workers in both union and non-union sectors.